I. Introduction to Lottery Filters and Filtering in Software

 Both levels of a filter are equally efficient.
 There are no universal formulas to calculate the efficiency of lottery filters.
 By efficiency, we mean the amount of lottery combinations that a filter eliminates.

 Let's say the lotto game consists of 6 winning numbers per drawing.
-We can calculate exactly, by formulas, how many combinations ONE filter would eliminate and the SIX filter — But only if we set each level to 1.
+We can calculate exactly, by formulas, how many combinations the filter ONE would eliminate and the filter SIX — But only if we set each level to 1.
 That is, the calculations can be performed only if we consider one past drawing as a filter setting.
 That's because groups of lottery numbers do repeat — also according to probability theory.

 Therefore, the minimum level of ONE will allow an amount of combinations equal to the formula of combinations 43 taken 6 at a time.
 C(43, 6) = 6,096,454 combinations.
 Total number of lotto combinations C(49, 6) = 13,983,816.
 In other words, the minimum level of ONE will eliminate 7,887,362 combinations.

 The maximum level of ONE does the opposite.
 If the maximum level of ONE is set to 1, it eliminates 6,096,454 combinations.
 Equivalently, it allows 7,887,362 lotto 6/49 combinations.

 The other filter we can apply formulas to is a lotto parameter we could call SIX.
 It will apply only the complete 6-number groups as a restriction.
 We set the minimum level of SIX to 1 (the previous drawing only).
 There is only 1 possible 6-number group to match the past draw.
 This minimum level of SIX will eliminate exactly one lotto combination.
 The opposite: The maximum level of SIX will allow exactly one combination (i.e. it eliminates the rest of the combinations in the lotto game).